rbanffy/testable_appengine/README.md

 Please check it before running.
 It may not make sense for your machine.

 When done, you can activate your virtualenv with the usual `source .env/bin/activate` or your favorite virtualenv tool.
+The tests will not function outside the local virtualenv.

+Your app should go in the `src` folder.
+Run your application using the dev_appserver.py script as usual.

 Tests
 -----